-- Ground magnetic survey is planned to cover the areas of the licenses which were not previously surveyed which will total an area of 602 line km.
-The survey is expected to be completed in Q2-2022. - Reprocessing and modeling of geophysics data is in progress to refine the drill targets planned for drilling in the second half of 2022.
+Soil sampling, geological mapping and ground geophysics are underway to cover the areas of the licenses which were not previously surveyed.
+In Q1-2022 there has been 378-line km of ground magnetic survey completed along with xxx soil samples collected.
+Reprocessing and modeling of geophysical and geological data is in progress to refine the drill targets planned for drilling in the second half of 2022.